Leverage business operations with dedicated expertise and tech solutions.

 For a small business to survive and ascend the growth curve in the current business landscape, it is important to stay abreast of changes and new trends.
-This is especially true when trying to ensure value added opportunities for clients, both returning business and new business referrals.
+This is especially true when trying to ensure value-added opportunities for clients, both returning business and new business referrals.

 With 2018 settling in, this is a good time to highlight some trends that influence and impact small business accounting.

-Automation technology has greatly improved the reliability of accounting data and maximized time savings, both in terms of accuracy and helping business owners reduce time spend on accounting so that they can focus on other opportunities such as business development.
+Automation technology has greatly improved the reliability of accounting data and maximized time savings, both in terms of accuracy and helping business owners reduce time spent on accounting so that they can focus on other opportunities, such as business development.
 A bigger benefit of technology and automation is that it promotes stringent compliance, especially for businesses with high volumes of data or the need for multiple categories.
 Technology helps with faster and more accurate categorization in business accounting.

 Technology improvements have also made significant progress with tax filings.
 There is technology to scan and convert paper receipts into digital formats and even to ensure tax forms are completed automatically without omitting entries.
 As a result, automated tax preparations reduce the rush during tax season and lead to a much better controlled process, virtually eliminating missed entries and or missed tax obligations.